Lock Her Up, Alberta!

 The media loves nothing more than to stir up controversy for ratings and clicks.
 As expected, almost every mainstream news outlet seized the opportunity to make a mountain out of a mole hill and to fan the flames of resentment.
 What I didn't expect (but probably should have), was the reactions of fellow small and big C conservatives.
 Rather than defend the protesters, or stay silent, they shot their mouths off and rode their high horses straight into the battle.

 Conservative leadership candidate and Liberal in denial, Michael Chong, released a statement lamenting how the chant wasn't “denounced by rally organizers and stage participants”.
-He then went on to lecture leaders about standing up against language that undermines the rule of law and our political system.
-You know, like caustic political chants that aren't meant to be taken seriously.
+He then went on to lecture leaders about standing up against language that undermines the rule of law and our political system, like caustic political chants that aren't meant to be taken seriously.
 You can read his full statement here.

 Interim Conservative leader, Rona Ambrose, was just as clueless and out-of-touch with her remarks.
 She called the chant inappropriate and made sure to remind people that we “don't lock people up in Canada”.
 Not only do her remarks fail to grasp the levity of the chant, they inaccurately claim that we don't throw people in jail or try to punish them for having particular opinions.
 I'm sure David Ahenakew and Mike Ward would disagree.